 Avoid generalizations.
 Not only are generalizations a recipe for potentially offensive jokes, they just don’t make for great comedy.
 Your standup routine should feel specific to you and your lived experience.
-Aim to tell jokes that are true to your voice, but that draw on universal experiences and ideas.
-“As long as you’re writing about stuff that is interesting to you, you have to trust that it’s going to be interesting to the audience,” says actor and comedian Kumail Nanjiani (“The Big Sick,” “Silicon Valley”).
+Aim to tell jokes that are true to your voice but that draw on universal experiences and ideas.
+“As long as you’re writing about stuff that is interesting to you, you have to trust that it’s going to be interesting to the audience,” actor and comedian Kumail Nanjiani (“The Big Sick,” “Silicon Valley”) told Backstage.
 “You can’t predict what people are going to relate to.
 All you can do is try to articulate your own life and your own issues in the clearest way you can, and trust that we’re all similar enough that people will find something to connect to.”

 Start a writing or practice group: If performing for other comedians helps you improve your material, consider joining (or starting) a practice or writing group with other comedians you trust to help critique your jokes and delivery.

 Perform during your daily life: Another great way to practice standup comedy is to weave your material into day-to-day conversations.
-Try your jokes out on your friends, family, coworkers—basically, the people you already make laugh anyway.
+Try your jokes out on your friends, family, co-workers—basically, the people you already make laugh anyway.

 Some comedians opt to engage hecklers in conversation and feign an actual interest in what they have to say.
 Others bring them onstage.
 Others kick them out.
 In a Reddit AMA from 2014, Jerry Seinfeld shared his unique (and very effective) approach: